KivalEvan/BeatSaber-JSMap/README.md

 ## Usage

-Run the script by running this command in terminal `deno run yourscriptdirectory.ts`.
-For more advanced use, you may do `deno run --allow-read --allow-write --watch yourscriptdirectory.ts`.
-If you want to update to newer version, simply run `deno run --reload yourscriptdirectory.ts`; Do note that it may break existing part of your code that utilises the library.
+Run the script by running this command in terminal `deno run yourscriptpath.ts`.
+For more advanced use, you may do `deno run --allow-read --allow-write --watch yourscriptpath.ts`.
+If you want to update to newer version, simply run `deno run --reload yourscriptpath.ts`; Do note that it may break existing part of your code that utilises the library.

 For further explanation over on [Deno Manual](https://deno.land/manual).

 **Deno related:** if you are having issue of not being able to retrieve module on import, then reload or cache the module to fix it.
-To reload or cache the module, run `deno cache --reload yourscriptdirectory.ts` and restart Deno server if necessary.
+To reload or cache the module, run `deno cache --reload yourscriptpath.ts` and restart Deno server if necessary.
 If it still does not work, change to a different workspace.

 ## Contributing